 The game includes three alternating protagonists: Zoë Castillo, a melancholy college drop-out in Stark who sets out to find a dear friend who disappeared in the middle of a journalistic investigation; April Ryan, the disillusioned heroine from the first game who has permanently settled in Arcadia as a leader of the Resistance; and Kian Alvane, an elite Azadi warrior newly assigned to Marcuria to stamp out the Resistance once and for all.
 Player control automatically switches between these characters as their disparate plot lines unfold, and before the end, they’ll discover that their interwoven quests have uncovered a new danger which threatens both worlds.

 Unlike The Longest Journey which told a single, complete tale from beginning to end, Dreamfall was designed and written as the first part of a two-part story.
-This leaves many major plot elements unresolved by the end of the game, and with no publicly known timeline for development on the upcoming sequel (tentatively titled Dreamfall Chapters), it remains unclear when the story might be brought to a close.
+This leaves many major plot elements unresolved by the end of the game, which long-time fans are hoping will be answered in the presently-ongoing episodic Dreamfall: Chapters.
+It remains unclear when the story might be brought to a close.

 The soundtrack to Dreamfall: The Longest Journey was composed primarily by Leon Willett and released in the United States on June 2nd, 2006.